 Visibility tools and customer-facing communication tools can reduce last-mile delivery costs.

 Real-time visibility software helps reduce failed deliveries.
 Reducing failed deliveries leads to a reduction in last-mile logistics delivery costs.

 Real-time visibility tool connects driver and customer experience.
 It helps consumers prioritize deliveries like delivery options and delivery costs.
 It also maintains the privacy of communication.

 Logistics companies and consumers demand greater visibility into last-mile delivery.
 Utilizing Electronic Proof of Delivery can fulfill this very easily.
 It provides insights into when drivers deliver packages, who signs it, and where they are dropped.

 Consumers may have different requirements of speed, convenience, and price.

-Providing multiple delivery options and convenient time slots reduce shipping costs and repeat deliveries thereby cutting down overall last-mile delivery costs.
+Providing multiple delivery options and convenient time slots reduces shipping costs and repeat deliveries thereby cutting down overall last-mile delivery costs.

 Obtain real-time data to improve efficiency

-Real-time data is an asset for the logistics companies.
-Analyzing data lets you know what is happening in the last-mile delivery.
+Real-time data is an asset for logistics companies.
+Analyzing data lets, you know what is happening in the last-mile delivery.
 It helps you take necessary measures to eliminate delivery inefficiencies.